-In 1984 founder members of the Hospice, Reverend Nick Gosswin, Mrs Margaret Berry and Mrs Clarissa Kavanagh came up with the idea of a Hospice for the South Cumbria area.
+In 1984 founder members of the Hospice, Reverend Nick Gosswin, Mrs Margaret Berry, Mrs Clarissa Kavanagh and Lord Cavendish came up with the idea of a Hospice for the South Cumbria area.
 With the invaluable help of the community, by 1988 £600,000 had been raised and this marked the beginning of St Mary’s.

 The home of the Hospice, a large Victorian house on the outskirts of Ulverston, which St Mary’s still occupies, was handed over to the founders

 by Mr Bob Wright, a prominent Ulverston shop keeper.
 Mr Wright played a major role in the establishment of St Mary’s and continued to support

 the charity when he left much needed funds for service development in his Will.

 For the first five years, St Mary’s offered 6 inpatient beds in the converted house.
 35 day hospice patients could also be accommodated over 5

 days and there was space for relatives to stay overnight.

 After opening its doors St Mary’s built a reputation as a centre of excellence where treatment and care was unsurpassed.
 Joan Pollit, Matron at

 that time, commented that the Hospice was created so that patients could see what is important in their lives.